cavazosdotcom/i-choose-you/README.md

 * Adding a Type Inquiry to inquire and evaluate a teams weaknesses by types

-* Recommending possible pokemon to add to a team based on a team's weakness to specific types
+* Recommending possible pokemon to add to a team based on a team's weakness to specific types n to add to a team based on a team's weakness to specific types